Performances of Protest and Resistance

 Secure checkout Fast Shipping Easy returns

-In the context of Russia’s Post-Soviet histories of rising nationalism and neo-colonialism, the volume addresses such questions as, What are the ways to consider expressions of resistance and their potential to contest or disrupt autocracy and coloniality on a historical continuum and today?
-How do the expressions, languages, and forms of resistance reemerge, replicate, and intersect across past decades and artistic mediums?
-And how do they perform marginality, reveal perspectives of the other, and gesture toward the future?
+Against the backdrop of Russia’s Post-Soviet history of rising nationalism and war in Ukraine, this volume challenges what we consider expressions of resistance.
+How can we evaluate their potential to contest autocracy?
+In a repressive climate, how do expressions, languages and forms of resistance re-emerge, replicate and intersect across past decades and artistic mediums?
+How do they reveal perspectives of the other and gesture toward the future?
+These pressing questions are answered by engaging with a wide variety of theoretical frameworks including bio-politics, feminism, decoloniality and intersectionality.

 Julia Listengarten is Professor of Theatre at the University of Central Florida, USA.